AdobeDocs/federated-audience-composition.en/help/connections/federated-db.md

 ## Snowflake {#snowflake}

-Use Federated Databases to process information stored in an external database.
+Use Federated databases to process information stored in an external database.
 Follow the steps below to configure access to Snowflake.

 1. Under the **[!UICONTROL Federated data]** menu, select **[!UICONTROL Federated databases]**.